HariSekhon/Knowledge-Base/travel.md

 ##### Palo Alto

-A tech hub town with money, as evidenced by things like the McLaren showroom.
+A tech hub town with serious tech millionaire money, as evidenced by things like the McLaren showroom.

+It was the first place I ever recall seeing a Tesla in 2013.
+When the traffic lights turned green, for a moment I thought our car wasn't even moving relative to seeing it take off and leaving us behind in our Infinity Q37.

-Quite nice, if you can afford it.
+Quite nice area, if you can afford it.

 ##### San Diego